anand121shah/CS320/readme.md

-# This is the repo for CS230 assignments codes.
+# This is the repo for CS230 codes.

 The table of contents: